-$\text{sim}(\cdot)$ is a function measuring the similarity between two embeddings, and $w_x^f$, $w_i^l$ denote the feature and label embeddings respectively.
-Eq.~\ref{eq:cl} is built on top of noise-contrastive estimation \cite{gutmann2010noise}, and the equation is equivalent to a categorical cross-entropy of correctly predicting positive labels.
-The choice of $\text{sim}(\cdot)$ can be a log-bilinear function \cite{oord2018representation}, or a more complicated neural metric function \cite{chen2020simple}.
-In our experiments, we found it is simple and effective to take $\text{sim}(w_1,w_2)=\exp(w_1\cdot w_2/\tau)$ where $\cdot$ means inner product and $\tau$ is a temperature parameter controlling the scale of the inner products.
-In SupCon \cite{khosla2020supervised}, if only 1 class is positive, all other classes are contrastive to it.
-However, in multi-label, if ``beach" is positive in the label while ``sea" isn't for one particular sample, we cannot say these two classes are contrastive.
-Their correlation will be captured implicitly by all the samples.
-Therefore, we do not assume contrastive relations between labels and preserve the label correlations.
-We instead choose the feature embedding to be the anchor and label embeddings to be positive/negative samples.
+In the single-label scenarios like SupCon \cite{khosla2020supervised}, if one class is positive, all other classes are contrastive to it.
+However, in MLC, if ``beach" is positive in the label set while ``sea" is not for one particular sample, we cannot say these two classes are contrastive.
+Their correlations should be captured implicitly by all the samples.
+Therefore, we do not enforce contrastive relations between labels and thus preserve the label correlations.
+Instead, we choose the feature embedding to be the anchor and label embeddings to be the positive and negative samples.
 If two label embeddings co-appear often as positive samples, they would implicitly become similar (see Fig.~\ref{fig:bird}).
 Eq.~\ref{eq:cl} saves the effort of manually configuring the positive and negative samples, and is totally data-driven.
-The number of positives or negatives could be greater than one.
-Note that though $L$ limits the max samples we can have, this formulation has already used many more samples compared to triplet loss, and we will show in experiments that this formulation is very effective.
+The number of positive or negative samples could be greater than one, depending on the label set.
+Though $L$ limits the max samples we can have, this formulation has already used many more samples compared to triplet loss, and we will show in experiments that this formulation is very effective.

 The triplet loss often used in multi-label learning \cite{seymour2018multi} can be seen as a special case of Eq.~\ref{eq:cl} with only one positive and one negative.
-We illustrate the connection in the appendix.
+We illustrate this connection in the appendix.
 Furthermore, one desired property of embedding learning is that when a good positive embedding is already close enough to our anchor embedding, it contributes less to the gradients, while poorly learnt embeddings contribute more to improve the model performance.
-In appendix, we also show that the contrastive loss can implicitly achieve this goal and a full derivation of the gradients.
+In the appendix, we also show that the contrastive loss can implicitly achieve this goal and a full derivation of the gradients is provided.

 Our objective function also includes a supervised cross-entropy loss term to further facilitate the training.
 With the label embeddings $w_i^l$ and the feature embedding $w_x^f$, the cross entropy loss for each $(x,y)$ is given by